cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-tools/stateManagement.md

 // Adds toolData
 toolStateManager.addToolState(toolData);

-// Remove the toolstate given the toolData reference. toolStateManager.removeToolState(toolData);
+// Remove the toolState given the toolData reference. toolStateManager.removeToolState(toolData);

 // Returns the full toolState for a given Frame of Reference.